 The Arnett here, Jay says, is actually Alphonso T. Arnett, the son of the famous AME Bishop Benjamin Arnett, or possibly Alphonso’s brother Benjamin Arnett Jr. (both were Wilberforce students).
 Here’s a picture Jay supplied of Alphonso Arnett (on the left), compared to Arnett of the Chicago Unions (on the right):

 As it turns out, though, Arnett of the Unions is probably not one of the Arnett brothers, though he may have been related.
+His name was Pusey Dell Arnett, typically known as P. D. Arnett.
+He was born on July 20, 1875, in Columbus, Ohio.
 Here is an article from a couple of years earlier, 1897, with some information about Chicago Unions players: